-The exterior water service shut off valve is located on the cold water supply line running inside the lavatory cabinet and can be accessed by either opening the cabinet doors or removing the cabinet drawers.
-Since the exterior water service is located beyond the heated area of the trailer, the exterior valve and its supply line can be damaged if the water is not turned off in freezing temperatures.
-In these temperatures shut off the valve in the lavatory cabinet and open the exterior water service.
-This drains the water in the so freezing won't damage the exterior valve.
+On all units except the 27' and 25' Front bed Model an exterior water service shut off valve is located nside the lavatory cabinet and can be accessed by either opening the cabinet doors or removing the cabinet drawers.
+The front bed models shut off valve is accessed by removing a door on the wardrobe bottom shelf.
+The exterior water service is located beyond the heated area of the trailer and can be damaged if the water is not turned off in freezing temperatures.
+In freezing temperatures close the shut off the valve and open the exterior water service valve to drain the valve and line.